 - Shallow dish #3 - Pour bread crumb coating into dish #3 (adding additional seasons if preferred).
 Mix well.

-Step Two: Fry the Grouper Cheeks
+STEP TWO: Fry the Grouper Cheeks

 Preheat the vegetable oil in a cast iron skillet on medium heat.
 The oil should have a little sizzle before adding the fish.
 Fry the grouper cheeks on each side for about 1-2 minutes, or until the fish reaches an internal temperature of 145 degrees F.